-A is eligible to request a ruling pursuant to Notice 98-34 because he is a resident and fully liable to tax on his worldwide income in Country B, the country in which he was born.
+A is eligible to request a ruling because he is a citizen of Country B, the country in which his wife was born.

 A submitted all of the information required to be submitted by Notice 97-19, as modified by Notice 98-34, including additional information requested by the Service after review of the submission.